TheReverend403/pste/README.md

 pipenv shell
 flask db upgrade
-flask user create # Or use /auth/register flask run # Do not use this in production, use a WSGI server with app:create_app() as your entrypoint.
+flask user create # Or use /auth/register flask run # Do not use this in production, use a WSGI server with pste:create_app() as your entrypoint.
 ```